Completing the Mitchell Scholarship Application

 The Mitchell Scholarship Program agrees with the essay guidelines released by The Rhodes Trust in March 2014.
 We do not, however, require that a completely different essay be written for the Mitchell.
 A candidate may re-use the portion of his or her essay that makes sense for the Mitchell application, as long as it meets the requirements of our attestation clause.
 An essay for the Mitchell application should address why the candidate wants to be a Mitchell Scholar and why studying in Ireland or Northern Ireland make sense for his or her goals.

-Accordingly, effective for the Mitchell Scholarship competition beginning in March 2014 to select the 2016 Mitchell class, we are modifying our procedures to include an attestation clause as follows:
+Accordingly, effective for the Mitchell Scholarship competition beginning in March 2014 to select all subsequent Mitchell classes, we are modifying our procedures to include an attestation clause as follows:

 1) We will ask all applicants to check a box at the conclusion of the essay that attests to the following statement: